-One reason why a small neural network could cause instability is a lot of aliasing (sharing of weights).
+One reason why a small neural network could cause instability is aliasing (sharing of weights).
 Aliasing could mean that changes to one part of the network disrupt the understanding encoded in another part of the network.

 Up until now I have been using a neural network structure of

 5, 5, 5 (i.e. 3 layers with 5 nodes per layer).
-My hypothesis was that even though this is not a lot of nodes, because the network has three layers there will be a lot of aliasing (i.e. changes in the input layer affect all the layers below it).
+My hypothesis was that even though this is not a lot of nodes, because the network has three layers there will be aliasing (i.e. changes in the input layer affect all the layers below it).

 Updated hyperparameters were

 Figure 2 - Larger batch size and neural network

 The batch size and neural network size changes do seem to have improved stability - the agents are able to stay at the maximum reward of 200 for a longer.
 The issue is that later in the experiment, the agents forget everything they have learnt and collapse to poor quality policies.
 Run 1 is especially disappointing!